Pilgrim Baptist Church

 Qualifications for Membership

-To become a member of Pilgrim Baptist Church, you must:
+To become a member of Pilgrim Baptist Church, you must meet the following three requirements:

 Give a clear testimony of salvation by grace alone, through faith alone, in Christ alone.
 You must affirm that you are trusting in Jesus Christ — not good works, water baptism, church membership, or any other human effort — for the forgiveness of your sins and eternal life.